ExpressLRS/ExpressLRS/README.md

 ## Long Range Leaderboard
 One of the most frequently asked questions that gets asked from people who are interested in, but haven't yet tried ELRS is "How far does it go, and at what packet rate?"
 The following table is a leaderboard of the current record holder for each packet rate, and the longest distance from home.
-Note that not every flight resulted in a failsafe at max range, so the link may go (much) futher in some cases.
+Note that not every flight resulted in a failsafe at max range, so the link may go (much) further in some cases.

 Anyone can add an entry to the table, and entries should include the:
 - Max distance from home,